Volunteer with Unitea

 Sip.
 Chat.
 Connect.

 Connection starts with a conversation, and what better way to connect than over a cup of tea or coffee?
-The Unitea volunteer program strives to boost student connection at the University of Alberta in three ways:
+The Unitea program, open to all students at the University of Alberta, strives to boost student connection in three key ways:

-Through engaging with students in these three ways, Unitea volunteers can connect with their peers in supportive, respectful, safe, and meaningful interactions while developing their skills as stellar conversationalists and community engagers.
+By engaging with students in these three ways, Unitea volunteers can connect with their peers in supportive, respectful, safe, and meaningful interactions while developing their skills as stellar conversationalists and community connectors.

 Unitea Mission and Vision